Agent Discovery

 }'MCP Tools

-Agents can register other agents (or themselves) using the mesh_register MCP tool:
+Agents can discover and register other agents using the mesh MCP tools.

 mesh_register({ path: "/home/user/projects/research", name: "research-agent", runtime: "claude-code", capabilities: ["web-search"] })When an agent creates a registration via MCP tools, the manifest is written to .dork/agent.json in the project directory and the agent is immediately available in the registry.